Redocly/developer-portal-starter/developer-portal/for-shoppers/orders.md

 Explore this section to learn more about how Fast works, how we protect your information, process orders, and make it easy – and FAST – to buy your favorite products across the internet without filling out long, tiresome forms.

-As a shopper, once you have completed your first checkout, you can view order details from your [Fast Dashboard](https://fast.co) or by clicking the order link provided in the confirmation email you received when you made your purchase.
+As a Shopper, once you have completed your first checkout, you can view order details from your [Fast Dashboard](https://fast.co) or by clicking the order link provided in the confirmation email you received when you made your purchase.

-It is important to note that a the Fast Checkout process creates an order once completed (either with a confirmed purchase after the 5-minute batching window, or upon order cancellation).
+It is important to note that the Fast Checkout process creates an order once completed (either with a confirmed purchase after the 5-minute checkout window concludes, or upon order cancellation).

 ## Order Details